 GETTING TO THE POINT OF ENTRY

-Getting to the point of entry is arguably the easiest to tackle and the majority of time it will be via a combination rail, sea, and possibly, air.
+Getting to the point of entry is arguably the easiest to tackle and the majority of the time it will be via a combination rail, sea, and possibly, air.

-Rail; for most vehicles the limitations placed on rail travel are not considerable although the weight of main battle tanks usually requires heavy duty flatbed wagons.
+Rail; for most vehicles, the limitations placed on rail travel are not considerable although the weight of main battle tanks usually requires heavy-duty flatbed wagons.
 Unless operations are to be conducted in Europe rail transportation of vehicles is unlikely, even though the British Army operate rail transportation systems in Germany and Canada with specialists from The Royal Logistic Corps and the Royal Engineers.

 Air; when discussing vehicles most people tend to dismiss air transportability as a secondary consideration, arguing that if a vehicle is going to be operating alongside heavy armoured forces there is very little point in moving them expensively by air where they will sit and wait until the big fellas arrive.
 There is much common sense in the position but there are certain limited circumstances where deploying by air a modest armoured force can be decisive.
 Rapid intervention with light forces, reinforced with light/medium armour, can be very effective.
 The original FRES concept was predicated on moving a medium weight intervention force by air direct to theatre by air.
 As we all know this was flawed in many aspects not least the amount of aircraft required but there is still some value in the concept and the weight limitations of available aircraft should be considered when designing equipment.